Cyt1xxx/Dev-journal-and-my-progress/README.md

 1. Was refactoring DB logic with SOLID principles anc OOP approach.
 Fully understand how actually decorator work's, practised ABC , Inheritance, learned about Dependency Injection, practised interface segregation principle.
 2. That was challenging to get to work from a vaccation xD but I coped with it
 3. Getting more into OOP approach and SOLID by testing it and writing code, more understand how to build classed modules

+26.09.2025(6h)
+1. Refactored whole DB.py module using OOP + solid.
+Learned about Dependency Inversion and Injection combining Composition in OOP class, was mastering low level SQLalchemy classes such as engine and connection to make better code and understand all principles
+2. Could do more code and learn more, struggled to understand about Dependency Inversio
+3. Did good code

+27.09.2025(3h)
+1. Refactored only 1 function, more time read SQLalchemy docs about update with WHERE clause, low level , how session's work, about transaction's , stetes of objects such as: transient , pending , persistent
+2. Too much theory , few practise, was distracted IRL
+3. Understand depeer SQLalchemy